bryanibit/blog.io/_posts/2018-9-28-effective-cpp.md

 ```
 This seem perfectly reasonable.
 But std::unordered_map's key is *const*, so it it std::pair<const std::string, int>.
 That will result in a temporary object producing.
 Use auto: ```for(const auto& p: m){}```.

-The above examples show how	**explicitly specifying** types can lead to **implicit conversions** that you neither want nor expect.
+The foregoing examples show how	**explicitly specifying** types can lead to **implicit conversions** that you neither want nor expect.
 If you use ```auto``` as the type of the target variable, you need not worry about mismatches between the type of variable you’re declaring and the type of the expression used to initialize it.

 # 6. Use the explicitly typed initializer idiom when auto deduces undesired types.